Niccoryan0/Async-Inn/README.md

 ---
 ## Overview
 This web app currently exists to simulate database information regarding a hotel chain, specifically it's locations, rooms, and amenities.
 It showcases the creation of SQL databases in C#, including creating models, migrating the database, and seeding data.
 It also has controllers to set up an API for the data.
+It now also showcases Dependency Injection via abstraction of the three tables in Repositorys and Interfaces that the controller utilizes.

 ---